HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 “Will my baby choke?”

 Offering peanut butter, peanuts, or other peanut products to your baby can be scary and counter-intuitive.
-Common sense tells us yes, it’s quite possible for your baby to choke on peanut butter or whole peanuts.
+Common sense tells us, yes, it’s quite possible for your baby to choke on peanut butter or whole peanuts.

 Chopped or whole peanuts are a choking hazard for your baby.
-Your baby has no teeth so he cannot grind, mash or chew peanuts.
+Most babies are not able to grind, mash or chew peanuts.
 Peanut butter is thick and difficult to manipulate in the mouth for inexperienced eaters.
+Therefore, it’s critical to change the form of peanuts so your baby is safe when you introduce peanut-containing products.

-Peanut Powder for Babies
+Peanut Butter Powder

 Peanut powder is made from defatted peanuts, crushed into a powder.
 You can stir this into cereal, yogurt (if you’ve already introduced this food), pureed fruit or veggies, or incorporate it into baked goods.

-Peanut Butter Puffs for Babies (Bamba)
+Peanut Butter Puffs (Bamba)

-Peanut butter puffs were originally popular in Israel.
+Peanut puffs were originally popular in Israel.
 Similar to a cheese puff, it melts in your baby’s mouth.
 You can find this in the grocery store or online.

 How Do I Know If My Baby Is Allergic to Peanut Butter?